kaustubhbhavsar/nyc-taxi-trip-duration-prediction/README.md

 Please note that certain files within this project necessitate the usage of Hopsworks.
 Additionally, an API key for Weights & Biases is required.
 To proceed with experimentation on a local setup, kindly create an API key and provide it either as a string or through files.

 As noted above, this project includes two Streamlit applications (<a href="src/inference/app.py">app.py</a> and <a href="src/monitoring/monitoring.py">monitoring.py</a>), that may experience latency, typically up to a minute or two, particularly when accessing datasets from Hopsworks.
 To optimize the performance consider sampling a subset of the data or aggregating it to a manageable size while still maintaining its representative nature.

+While random generation of production data (<a href="src/inference/automated_data_generation.py">automated_data_generation.py</a>) is carried out according to a predetermined schedule, it is important to note that this approach does not accurately simulate real-life traffic patterns.
+Therefore, it should not be employed as a benchmark for comparing against real-life models.

 The codebase has been meticulously documented, incorporating comprehensive docstrings and comments.
 Please review these annotations, as they provide valuable insights into the functionality and operation of the code.